bartdebever/GD7/Portfolio/content/post/concept/index.md

 On the first side there is a possibility to look at things from the player side:

 - How does a guard communicate where he is going?
-- What does the guard think about the current situation?
+- What does the guard think about in the current situation?
 - What can I get away with at this stage of alert?

 There are still a ton of questions like this that can be asked and possibly answered.